Alpel99/skyrama/README.md

 - [ ] Unpack/pack is registering with the same template (not really an issue)
 - [ ] Untangle that code into multiple files
 - [ ] Order landing matches by descending x value
+- [ ] Could probably improve performance by cutting some openCV calls

 ### Might also work with english, not tested